All my peer-reviewed academic papers. Papers on this page are in roughly reverse-chronological order. For books, see separate page.

 216. Johnson, E.A., H. Webster, J. Morrison, R. Thorold, A. Mathers, D. Nettle, K.E.
 Pickett & M.T.
 Johnson (2023).
 What role do young people believe Universal Basic Income can play in supporting their mental health?
 Journal of Youth Studies.

-215. Bridger, E.K., A. Tufte-Hewitt, D. Comerford and D. Nettle (2023).
-When is health inequality acceptable?
-Appraisals of inevitability, complexity and causal explanations.
-Preprint.
-PsyArXiv.
+215. Bridger, E.K., A. Tufte-Hewitt, D. Comerford and D. Nettle (2024).
+Why are socioeconomic health inequalities unacceptable?
+Studying the influence of explanatory framings on cognitive appraisals.
+Analyses of Social Issues and Public Policy.
 Data and code here.

 213. Ross, C. T., P.L.
 Hooper, J.E.
 Smith…and M. Borgerhoff Mulder (2023).
 Reproductive inequality in humans and other mammals.
 Proceedings of the National Academy of Sciences of the USA , 120: e2220124120.
 Data and code here.